Paul Heinrich von Groth: Biography

-He was born at Magdeburg, and educated at Freiberg, Dresden and Berlin, and received the doctorate degree in 1868.
-After lecturing at the Freiberg mining school and at the University of Berlin, in 1872 he became professor of mineralogy at Strasbourg.
+He was born at Magdeburg, and educated at the Freiberg University of Mining and Technology, TU Dresden, and the Friedrich Wilhelm University of Berlin, and received the doctorate degree in 1868.
+After lecturing at the Freiberg mining school and at the Friedrich Wilhelm University of Berlin, in 1872, he became professor of mineralogy at the University of Strasbourg.
 In 1883, he was appointed professor of mineralogy and curator of minerals in the Deutsches Museum in Munich.